MMLabCodes/polymersimulator/docs/errors.rst

 Non parallel periodic box vectors
 ---------------------------------

+This error relates the running of simulations using the **sw_openmm** module and this error will throw an exception that will look similar to the error shown below.

+.. code-block:: bash

+	openmm.OpenMMException: First periodic box vector must be parallel to x.

 This error implies that the periodic box vectors are not parallel and have deviated from the desired cubic shape.
 This error has not been seen before and is being investigated.

-.. code-block:: bash

-	openmm.OpenMMException: First periodic box vector must be parallel to x.